Veslyquix/Guide/README.md

 Warning!

 Your ~16+ mb of free space would be used up by about 90 seconds of uncompressed audio or 4 seconds of uncompressed gba screen sized video.
 You may be able to squeeze longer lengths in with compression, but when it comes to graphics & sound, we must be efficient with the data.
+A buildfile is much more efficient with space than FEBuilderGBA, though, so you probably have nothing to worry about.

 To `POIN` or not to `POIN`?